google/kati/README.md

 For example, the following is equivalent to "make cts":

-    % ~/src/kati/m2n cts
+    % ./ninja.sh cts
-    % ./ninja-cts.sh

-Or, if your target is built by "make", you can specify the target of ninja.
+Or, if you know the path you want, you can do:

     % ./ninja.sh out/host/linux-x86/bin/adb